 How have you leveraged your time at Ross to best equip yourself to deliver social impact?

 Ross has allowed me to pursue a variety of opportunities to solve complex social challenges, and for that I am forever grateful.
-During my first year at Ross, I joined a small group of BBA and MBA students working with the Center for Social Impact to determine how we could enhance impact offerings at Ross – how we could make opportunities more transparent to the community, and how we could better support students interested in pursuing careers with impact.
+During my first year at Ross, I joined a small group of BBA and MBA students working with Business Impact to determine how we could enhance impact offerings at Ross – how we could make opportunities more transparent to the community, and how we could better support students interested in pursuing careers with impact.
 At the end of last year, we presented to Dean DeRue and had an incredibly productive conversation around changes that could be made and what we can do about it as students.
 Over the summer we moved forward with many of our recommendations including creating an impact portal on the CSI website and designing curriculum for a “FACT Group +” for impact.
 This year, I continued our work on these initiatives through Business + Impact with Open Road and as an MBA Peer Coach.

 Last year, I was a Ross Open Road Fellow, where I traveled across the country with 3 other team members, working with social entrepreneurs on complex social challenges they faced in their respective communities.
 We learned about communities outside of the business school bubble, and how to better serve them by understanding their needs and working together.
 This year, I am a co-lead for the program, not only preparing for and recruiting the next generation of fellows, but also working with centers, institutes, and professors at Ross to determine how Open Road can become a more sustainable operation, and one that has a formal home within the university.